Free Tool

 What happens if I miss the 90-day deadline?

-Exceeding the 90-day limit means your facility is technically operating an unpermitted hazardous waste storage facility (TSDF).
-As of January 8, 2025, EPA civil penalties can reach $93,058 per day, per violation — and inspectors do not issue warnings before citing overdue containers.
+Exceeding the 90-day limit can subject your facility to hazardous waste storage permitting rules.
+As of January 8, 2025, EPA civil penalties can reach $93,058 per day, per violation — and EPA may cite overdue containers without first issuing a warning.

 Does the storage clock start when the drum is full or first used?

-For Central Accumulation Areas (CAA), the clock starts the exact moment the first drop of waste enters the container — not when it is sealed or full.
-For Satellite Accumulation Areas (SAA), the 90/180-day clock does not start until the volume limit (55 gallons for non-acute waste, 1 quart for acute waste) is exceeded.
+For Central Accumulation Areas (CAA), the clock starts when waste first enters the container — not when it is sealed or full.
+For Satellite Accumulation Areas (SAA), the 90/180-day clock does not start until the limit (55 gallons non-acute, 1 quart liquid acute, or 1 kg solid acute) is exceeded.

 Can I get an extension on the 90-day limit?

 Yes, but only under strict conditions.
-Under 40 CFR 262.17(b), LQGs may apply to the EPA Regional Administrator for a 30-day extension if unforeseen, temporary, and uncontrollable circumstances (e.g., a TSDF shutdown, major weather event) prevent timely removal.
-The request must be submitted before the 90-day deadline expires.
+Under 40 CFR 262.17(b), LQGs may apply to the EPA Regional Administrator for a 30-day extension if unforeseen, temporary, and uncontrollable circumstances prevent timely removal.
+SQGs have a similar option under 40 CFR 262.16(d).

 Does the 90-day rule apply to Small Quantity Generators?

-No. SQGs are allowed 180 days under 40 CFR 262.16 (or 270 days if the nearest appropriate TSDF is more than 200 miles away).
+No. SQGs are allowed 180 days under 40 CFR 262.16 (or 270 days if waste is shipped 200 miles or more for off-site treatment, storage, or disposal).
 Only LQGs — facilities generating 1,000 kg or more of hazardous waste per month — face the strict 90-day limit.

 What does "Day 0" mean for the accumulation clock?

 Day 0 is the Accumulation Start Date — the day waste first enters the container in a Central Accumulation Area.
-This date must be physically written on the container label that same day.
-If the label is dated retroactively (e.g., when the drum was full), it is a falsified record and can significantly increase penalty severity during an inspection.
+This date must be marked or labeled on the container and visible for inspection under the SQG and LQG accumulation rules.
+Retroactive dating (e.g., waiting until the drum is full) can significantly increase penalty risk.

 Tracking more than a few containers?